-Casino Royale is a three-story casino cruise ship built in Florida in 1978.
-The vessel is 175 feet long and weighs over 1,300 tons.
+The Escapade is a three-story casino cruise ship built in Florida in 1978 and once owned by Tradewinds.
+The vessel is 175-feet long and weighs over 1,300 tons.
 Over the years, the cruise ship has undergone almost a dozen name changes.
 The lower levels of the vessel are reserved for gambling, and the top-level featured an open deck for sightseeing, as well as a restaurant.
-The ship had dozens of gaming tables, and 200 poker machines are spread out across 6,000 square feet.
+The Escapade had dozens of gaming tables, and 200 poker machines are spread out across 6,000 square feet.

 Casino cruise ships offer passengers a unique opportunity to gamble at sea, where they are free of any federal regulations.
 According to U.S. law, passengers can legally gamble once they are three nautical miles from shore.
-Casinos must remain closed until the ship is out past that three-mile limit.
+The casinos must remain closed until the ship is out past the three-mile limit.

 In the early 2000s, the vessel operated in the Gulf of Mexico until a previous operator was shut down for routinely allowing passengers to gamble illegally in state waters.
 The ship was raided by law enforcement after Homeland Security was alerted to claims of near-shore gambling.
 The previous owners pled guilty to charges of illegal gambling.

-The casino cruise ship was sold to a new owner several years ago.
+The Escapade was sold to a new owner several years ago.
 However, delays prevented the boat from operating.
-The cruise ship’s operating company offered an incentive of a free five-hour cruise to garner more attention for its inaugural trip.
+Tradewinds, the cruise ship’s operating company, offered an incentive of a free five-hour cruise to garner more attention for its inaugural trip.

-Around midnight during its inaugural cruise, the ship ran aground on a sandbar two miles from shore.
-After coming to a jolting halt, the boat was stranded.
+Around midnight during its inaugural cruise, the Escapade ran aground on a sandbar two miles offshore.
+After coming to a jolting halt, the vessel was stranded.
 The Coast Guard attempted to tow the ship, but the tow lines snapped.
-Due to low tide, they were unable to move the sizeable 600-ton vessel.
+Due to low tide, they were unable to move the 600-ton ship.
 The Coast Guard could only reach passengers by helicopter, so they decided to wait until morning during high tide before extracting the stranded passengers and crew.